We are confirming speakers daily, so check back to see who’s joining us.

 Kevin Capp is the Director of Development Programs and Annual Giving at Principia School and College in St. Louis.

-Rachel Cleary is Sales Manager at GetThru, where she provides strategic support to GetThru’s education clients.
+Rachel Cleary is Interim Head of Sales at GetThru, where she provides strategic support to GetThru’s education clients.
 Rachel’s background is in higher education fundraising, and she’s led annual giving programs at The New School and the Cal Alumni Association, UC Berkeley.

 Shannon Dale is Director of Communications and External Relations at Grand Valley State University’s Kirkhof College of Nursing.
 Prior to GVSU, she served as the Director of Annual Giving for the University of North Carolina Asheville.
 She holds a B.A. in English and French from Elmhurst College and earned her M.A. in English with a specialization in rhetoric and composition from Colorado State University.
 In her role at UNC Asheville, she provides strategic leadership and management of a comprehensive, integrated annual giving program for the University.
 Prior to joining UNC Asheville, she most recently served as the Assistant Director of Development for the College of Liberal Arts at Colorado State University, where she leveraged her communications and public relations experience to develop annual giving materials and programming for the College, crafted development communications, and wrote proposals.
 Her deep appreciation for the Liberal Arts was born out of a childhood spent writing stories for her grandfather, performing in musical groups and in local theatre productions, and from many hours spent in the library where she fell in love with reading.